A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Conclusion

 \section{Conclusion}

 In this note the connection of Bell polynomials to convolution calculus was addressed.
-It was shown how ordinary Bell polynomials can be used to obtain compact representations for convolution powers and convolution radicals of sequences.
-As a result, some identities involving Bell polynomials were introduced.
-It was shown that these properties though interesting by themselves, have important consequences in computation sense.
-To this aim, it was first addressed how a calculation based on ordinary Bell polynomials (Algorithm (\ref{91})) is computationally more efficient rather than a direct calculation of exponential Bell polynomials.
-Then Algorithm (\ref{GenAl}) was presented as an application of the obtained results, which can be significantly more efficient that the conventional approaches.
-This superiority is accentuated as the first index of Bell polynomial $n$ grows larger than its second index $k$.
-However as it was pointed out earlier, sometimes Algorithm (\ref{GenAl}) is not superior when $n$ is too close to $k$ and the argument sequence does not have zero initial samples. in This case, it may demand more arithmetic operations than Algorithm (\ref{91}) for computation.
+The proofs of several properties of Bell polynomials can be shortened considerably from this convolution calculus point of view.
+For instance, it was shown how ordinary Bell polynomials can be used to obtain compact representations for rational convolution powers of sequences and some identities involving Bell polynomials were introduced.
+It was later shown that these identities have important consequences in computational sense.

+In Section~\ref{sec:AL}, three algorithms were introduced for computing partial exponential Bell polynomials, which are more efficient than the classical approach (\ref{3.1}) used for computing these polynomials.
+It was first addressed how an indirect calculation based on ordinary Bell polynomials (Algorithm~1) is computationally more efficient than the conventional approach where exponential Bell polynomials are computed recursively.
+Then Algorithm~2 was introduced which reduces the second index $k$ of a Bell polynomial in computation.
+Although there are cases in which using Algorithm~1 is cheaper, Algorithm~2 was a significant improvement over Algorithm~1 in most troublesome cases, \emph{e.g.} when the first index $n$ is large.
+Finally Algorithm~3 was presented as an improvement of Algorithm~2, by incorporating reductions in both indexes of a Bell polynomial.
+This algorithm can exploit more information of the argument sequence through parameter $n_0$ than the previous algorithms to further reduce the computation cost.
+Superiority of Algorithm~3 is accentuated when the first index of Bell polynomial $n$ grows larger than its second index $k$.
+However as it was pointed out earlier, sometimes Algorithm~3 is not superior when $n$ is too close to $k$ and the argument sequence does not have any zero initial samples.
+In this case, it may demand more arithmetic operations than Algorithm~1 for computation.
+Algorithms~1, 2 and 3 can make the use of Bell polynomials in scientific computations much less costly.\\
-The presented algorithm in this paper can make the use of Bell polynomials in scientific computations less costly.
-For some explicit samples of computations which involve Bell polynomials, one may refer to computing stability regions in control systems \cite{b3}, signals in electrical circuits \cite{z11, z12}, solutions to relaxation and diffusion processes \cite{a3}, random sums, Gibbs partitions, Moments and cumulants in probability theory \cite{z13, z14}.
-For example computing the compound distribution of the random variable $S_k=\sum_{\tau=1}^{k} X_{\tau}$ is an important numerical problem in insurance mathematics \cite{z15}, which is just given by

-where $p_{n}$, $n\in {\mathbb{Z} ^{\geq 1}}$ is the probability distribution of the \emph{i.i.d} random variables $X_{\tau}$.
-Moreover due to the far-reaching applications of Bell polynomials, the contributions of this paper can provide immediate consequences in studying different special functions and sequences connected with Bell polynomials, including Stirling numbers for example.